 - Always make them feel like a superstar.
 You like feeling like one, why wouldn’t they?

-– There were 2 jobs I gave my patients when I was starting IVs: “You have 2 jobs: 1.
-Try to hold as still as a statue 2.
+- There were 2 jobs I gave my patients when I was starting IVs: “You have 2 jobs: 1.
+Try to hold as still as a statue, and 2.
 Breathe.”

 The second one got me crazy looks and a giggle.
-But it is an important job.
+But it's an important job.